-In 2017, our annual free cash flow was \$637 million with an adjusted free cash flow conversion rate of 128%.
-This reflects excellent working capital management by our financial and supply chain teams and has enabled us to lead the CPG industry by consistently converting over 100% of net income into free cash flow (free cash flow conversion).
-Over the next three years, we anticipate that we will generate approximately \$2.0 billion in free cash flow.
+In 2018, our annual free cash flow was \$703.2 million with a free cash flow conversion rate of 124%.
+This reflects excellent working capital management by our financial and supply chain teams.
+We lead the CPG industry by consistently converting over 100% of net income into free cash flow (free cash flow conversion).
+Over the next three years, we anticipate that we will generate over \$2.0 billion in free cash flow.
 This will enable us to aggressively pursue acquisitions, make capital investments to continue to support the profitable growth of our existing businesses, and return cash to our stockholders.
-We increased our annual dividend by 14% in 2018.
-We have paid a quarterly dividend for 117 consecutive years.
+We increased our annual dividend by 5% in 2019.
+We have paid a quarterly dividend for 118 consecutive years.